 Black box insurance is growing increasingly popular among drivers.
-But with these policies marketed heavily to young drivers, older drivers could be missing out on a huge range of benefits.
+But with these policies marketed heavily to young drivers, older drivers could be missing out on a huge range of benefits too.

-Some of these benefits include helping to improve your driving, by making you a safer driver.
+Some of the benefits of black box policies include helping to improve your driving, by making you a safer driver.
 As the black box records the way you drive, you're more conscious about the speed limit and how you use your brakes, leading to reducing your insurance costs.

 Instead of solely basing the cost of a policy on application details, such as the driver’s age, car type and driving experience, black box policies can offer a more tailored price by taking speed, braking and driving habits into account.